fabric-testbed/MessageBusSchema/README.md

-# Message Bus
+# Message Bus Schema and Message Definition
-Basic framework for a Fabric Message Bus for Inter Actor Communication
+Basic framework for a Fabric Message Bus Schema and Messages for Inter Actor Communication

 ## Overview